blsage/iShake/README.md

 ## Usage

-iShake provides a simple `.shake()` view modifier that can be applied to any SwiftUI view.
+UnionShake provides a simple `.shake()` view modifier that can be applied to any SwiftUI view.

 ### Basic Example